setrar/ca/labs/6-os/README.md

 1. Comment out the erroneous code you added in `taskA.s` (do not delete it).

-Note: most of the other exceptions cannot be tested as we did for _instruction address misaligned_ because of the way RARS is designed: the simulator catches them, prints its own error message and stops the simulation before they reach our exception handler.
+Note: most of the other exceptions cannot be tested as we did for _instruction address misaligned_ because of the way RARS is designed: before they reach our exception handler the simulator catches them, prints its own error message and stops the simulation.

-## Add a timer ISR
+### Add a timer ISR

-**Important**: remember, when modifying the exception handler, that we cannot use any general purpose register.
+**Important**: remember, when modifying the exception handler, that we cannot use any general purpose register, without precaution.
 The interrupted user tasks can use **any** of them when they are interrupted.
 Chose carefully.
+If you want to use more general purpose registers than the ones that are saved in the kernel stack at the beginning, save them too and restore them at the end of the handler.

 1. Create a fresh copy of `os_1.s`: